bytedance/Fastbot_Android/README.md

 ***More detail see at [Fastbot architecture](https://mp.weixin.qq.com/s/QhzqBFZygkIS6C69__smyQ)

 ## Features
-* Fastbot is compatible with multiple Android OS systems, including original Android, Android 5-13 and a variation of modified Andriod-based system by domestic manufacturers.
+* Fastbot is compatible with multiple Android OS systems, including original Android, Android 5-14 and a variation of modified Andriod-based system by domestic manufacturers.
 * Inherited from original Monkey, Fastbot allows for fast action insertion as high as 12 actions per second.
 * Expert system is equipped with the ability to customize deeply based on needs from different business lines.
 * Fastbot is a model-based-testing tool.
 Model is build via graph transition with the consideration of high reward choice selection.

-* Fastbot supports non-standard widgets by computer vision techniques such as YOLOv3, ocr and cv segmentation.
+**update 2023.8**
+* Java & Cpp code are fully open sourced, build fastbot on your own.

 **update 2023.3**
 * support android 13

 **update 2022.1**
 * update Fastbot Revised License
-* release AnyTrace, the Fastbot test management assistant: supports one-click Fastbot test start, crash analysis, etc. ([AnyTrace User Manual](https://www.volcengine.com/docs/6431/82895))

 **update 2021.11**
 * support android 12